shalom2552/IntroToDataScience/README.md

 # Intro to data science

-Intro to data science is a technion course for dealing and calculate with a big data.
+Introduction to Data Engineering is a course taught at the Technion that focuses on deep analysis of big data

 ## content
 Homework as well as laboratory exercises of the course intro to data engineering, delivered at the Technion.

 ## Installation
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install git.

 ```bash